interactive-sonification/sc3nb/README.md

 ## Examples

 We provide examples in the form of Jupyter notebooks.
 You see them executed in the User Guide section of the [documentation](https://interactive-sonification.github.io/sc3nb) and also download them from the [sc3nb examples folder](https://github.com/interactive-sonification/sc3nb/tree/master/examples).

+## Publications & Citation

+* A paper introducing sc3nb can be found at https://doi.org/10.1145/3478384.3478401
+* The belonging supplementary material can be found at https://doi.org/10.4119/unibi/2956379
+* The presentation of the paper can be found at https://www.youtube.com/watch?v=kuZZSNCS53E

+If you use sc3nb please cite the sc3nb introduction paper https://doi.org/10.1145/3478384.3478401